libvirt/libvirt-ci/README.rst

 common tasks that are not project specific, such as integrating with Cirrus CI for non-Linux builds, running code style checks and validating commit signoff.

+The ``docs/`` directory contains RST formatted documentation split logically by topics into individual documents.

 License
 =======